Ontotext-AD/recommend-pub-docs/_docs/advanced-recommendation-parameters.md

 ## Setting parameters globally

-Getting and setting global parameter values goes through the `/weight` endpoint. `GET` returns a list of parameters and their type, description and current value
+Getting and setting global parameter values goes through the `/weight` endpoint. `GET` returns a list of parameters, their type, description, and current value.

 <pre><code>
 GET /weights